study-soumya/educa-eLearning/README.md

 - Python 3.x
 - Django 4.x - 5.x
+- Docker
+- RabbitMQ
 - Redis (for caching)
 - SQLite (as the default database)
+- PostgreSQL (as the production database)
+- Nginx

 ### Installation